airbytehq/airbyte/docs/integrations/destinations/local-csv.md

 ## Overview

-This destination writes data to a directory on the _local_ filesystem on the host running Dataline.
+This destination writes data to a directory on the _local_ filesystem on the host running Airbyte.
 By default, data is written to `/tmp/airbyte_local`.
-To change this location, modify the `LOCAL_ROOT` environment variable for Dataline.
+To change this location, modify the `LOCAL_ROOT` environment variable for Airbyte.

 ### Sync Overview
 #### Output schema